 Hydration.
 A low carb diet also messes with cellular hydration.
 We retain 2-3g of water for every gram of carb we eat!
 This is just to say expect a headache while your body adapts to very different hydration levels.
 Take an Advil and drink lots of water.

 Fast for Health.
 Think of this as a drug detox.
 It basically is.
 Most of us eating 3 meals a day are addicted to insulin.
 We never allow insulin levels to drop.
 But fasting it is actually one of the healthiest things our bodies can do.
-Don’t forget that God actually prescribed fasting to the Israelites.
-Of course this was for spiritual reasons, but the God of the Bible would never prescribe anything harmful.
+Fasting has been practiced safely for religious reasons for thousands of years.
 It is not only safe, but the truest ‘cleanse’ our bodies can do.
 Our bodies go into recycling mode (Google Autophagy), getting rid of cellular junk.
 The most recent research even suggests that Autophagy could be a powerful cancer prevention measure!
 Fasting actually up-regulates HGH, which protects or even increases muscle mass!
 You may need to work up to the longer fasts described here, but don’t drag it out too long.
 You can do it!

 Don’t Cheat.
 The above plan is hard because of our insulin addiction.
 That is why we might not feel like we ate a meal if we skip the carbs.
 It isn’t that cheating is so evil, just realize that the shot of insulin from eating carbs midweek resets your ketosis clock.
 You seriously curtail your results.
 If you MUST cheat, better to extend your eating window than eat carbs: make some eggs if dinner didn’t satisfy you.
 Be disciplined and you will see more results.
 I have been Intermittent Fasting for 2 years, but the last time I followed this plan strictly, I still dropped 10lbs in 1 week.
 Discipline counts.